jaxonPetersen94/i-gaming-usa-insights/README.md

 # i-gaming-usa-insights

-USA Gambling Market Analytics/Insights Dashboard! 🎲📊📈
+USA Gambling Market Analytics/Insights Dashboard 🎲📊📈

-This web application offers real-time insights and analytics on the USA gambling market.
-Users can seamlessly explore data related to online casinos, sports betting, and other forms of iGaming within the USA.
-The project leverages Vue.js, Nuxt.js, and Pinia for state management, while relying on Firebase/Firestore for data storage and Cloud Functions for efficient serverless data processing.
+This web application provides real-time insights and analytics on the USA gambling market, allowing users to seamlessly explore data related to online casinos, sports betting, and other forms of iGaming.
+The project efficiently utilizes Vue.js for the user interface, Nuxt.js for server-side rendering, and Pinia for state management.
+Firebase/Firestore is dedicated to user management, while MongoDB serves as the non-relational database, ensuring a robust and flexible solution for handling diverse data sets.

 ## Login
 ![SnagIt_Login](https://github.com/jaxonPetersen94/i-gaming-usa-insights/assets/29075938/74dc853b-c70b-4383-a181-f08a4532c4c8)